readium/readium-css/docs/CSS04-multicolumn_layout.md

 ### Pseudo-algorithm

-The pseudo-algorithm below determines the used values for ‘column-count’ (N) and ‘column-width’ (W).
+The pseudo-algorithm below determines the used values for `column-count` (N) and `column-width` (W).
 There are two other variables in the pseudo-algorithm:

 - `available-width`, it is unknown if the multi-column element is floating with a `width` of `auto`, it is the same as the used width of the multi-column element—in vertical text, the used height replaces used width in this calculation.
 - `shrink-to-fit`, the result of a shrink-to-fit computation.